OSGeo/PROJ/docs/source/operations/projections/lagrng.rst

 Parameters
 ################################################################################

-.. note:: All parameters are optional for the Gnomomic projection.
+.. note:: All parameters are optional for the projection.

 .. option:: +W=<value>